homayoonahmadi/CurveNavX/README.md

 | `clearCountDelayed(int itemId, long delayMillis)` | Clears the badge count for the specified item after a delay. |
 | `clearBadgeCounts()`                              | Clears badge counts for all items.                           |

-## Contribution

-Contributions to CurveNavX are always welcome.
-Whether it's feature requests, bug reports, or pull requests, your involvement is highly appreciated.
 ## License

 CurveNavX is released under the MIT License.